-When parents file a paternity acknowledgement, courts presume that the man named in the document is the child’s biologic father.
-This means that the man can gain custody of the child without a best-interest-of-the-child adaption hearing.
+When parents file a paternity acknowledgment, courts presume that the man named in the document is the child’s biologic father.
+This means that the man can gain custody of the child without a best-interest-of-the-child adoption hearing.
 Does intentionally using a fraudulent acknowledgment of paternity constitute a fraud on the court?
 In Alvarado v.
 Hon.
 Thompson/Murrietta, et al., 1 CA-SA 16-0051, the Arizona Court of Appeals addressed this issue.

 Facts and Procedure

 Mrs. Trujillo dated Mr. Murrietta.
 In 2011, she found she was pregnant and told Mr. Murrietta that he was the father.
 She said she intended to put the child up for adoption.
 Mr. Murrietta asked her about paternity testing, and she refused to talk further with him.

 In November 2011, the child was born.
 At some point, Mrs. Trujillo told Mr. Murrietta that she had arranged an adoption.
 However, this was not true.
 Mr. Alvarado and Mrs. Alvarado wanted to adopt the child.
 Mrs. Alvarado and Mr. Alvarado paid Mrs. Trujillo to sign a sworn acknowledgment of paternity naming Mr. Alvarado the father.
 With this, Mr. Alvarado obtained a birth certificate listing him as the father.

 He told Mrs. Alvarado what he had done, and they took custody of the child.
 They raised her as their own child for three years.
 However, this changed when Mr. Alvarado filed for divorce from Mrs. Alvarado in 2014.